sveltejs/vite-plugin-svelte/docs/config.md

   Use extra preprocessors that delegate style and TypeScript preprocessing to native Vite plugins.
 Do not use together with `svelte-preprocess`!

+### prebundleSvelteLibraries

+- **Type:** `boolean`
+- **Default:** `false`

+  Force Vite to pre-bundle Svelte libraries.
+Currently, `vite-plugin-svelte` implements a complex mechanism to address pre-bundling Svelte libraries, which had an impact on large Svelte component libraries and the initial page load.
+See the [FAQ](./faq.md#what-is-going-on-with-vite-and-pre-bundling-dependencies) for more information.

+  Setting this option to `true` will directly pre-bundle Svelte libraries, which should improve initial page load performance.
+However, please note some caveats:

+  1. Deeply importing Svelte components is not supported.
+Either import all components from one entrypoint, or always stick to deep imports, otherwise it could cause multiple instance of the Svelte library running.

+  2. When updating the Svelte compiler options in `svelte.config.js` or `vite.config.js`, delete the `node_modules/.vite` folder to trigger pre-bundling in Vite again.

 ### generateMissingPreprocessorSourcemaps

 - **Type:** `boolean`